sst/sst/README.md

 $ AWS_PROFILE=production npx sst deploy --stage prod --region us-east-1
 ```

 Making it really easy for you to start using CDK to create your AWS infrastructure.
 While still continuing to use Serverless Framework for your Lambda functions.
+You can [read more about this here](https://serverless-stack.com/chapters/using-aws-cdk-with-serverless-framework.html).

 ### Speeding up CDK